 2. Application and Membership Dues

-To become a member please print-out and send a completed application along with a cheque for $15 membership dues.
+To become a member please print-out and send a completed application along with a cheque for the correct amount of membership dues.

 - Membership Dues